 How We Can Better Protect Ourselves Against Fraud

 So, what do these stories and statistics mean?
 Well, to me they make it pretty clear that cybercrime isn’t going away, so we as individuals need to do a better job of protecting ourselves.
-Like I’ve said, these fraudsters are getting more sophisticated every day, so we equally need to become more sophisticated with how we protect ourselves.
-And with tax season around the corner, a time of year when personal information is highly circulated, there’s no better time to arm yourself with an online protection solution than now.
+As I’ve said, these fraudsters are getting more sophisticated every day, so we need to help protect ourselves, especially during times like tax season when personal information is highly circulated.
+There’s no better time to arm yourself with an online protection solution than now.

 TELUS Online Security

-Now, one simple solution to help stay safer online is to use protection like TELUS Online Security Powered by Norton.
-This is something I’ve actually started using myself since not only am I online all the time for my personal life, my whole business (as well as my husband’s) is online too and linked to our personal accounts and devices.
+Now, one simple solution to help stay safer online is TELUS Online Security, a multi-layered solution that helps protect your personal and financial information from being stolen.
+This is something I’ve actually been using for over a year now, since not only am I online all the time for my personal life, my whole business (as well as my husband’s) is online too and linked to our personal accounts and devices.
 I can’t afford to fall victim to cybercrime, so I’m taking the necessary steps to best protect myself.

 Now, it’s important to note that whenever you engage with a business or organization online, you’re leaving them with your personal data.
 This includes seemingly harmless activities like shopping online, signing up for a rewards program, or making an online donation.
 All it takes is for one of these organizations to be hacked for your data to be packaged up and sold online to hackers and identity thieves on the dark web.
 In fact, you can check (and I encourage you) to see if your information has been already compromised here.

 So…what is this solution and what does it do?
-TELUS Online Security Powered by Norton is Canada’s most comprehensive all-in-one protection* for your identity, online privacy, and devices, available to all Canadians, not just TELUS customers.
+TELUS Online Security Powered by Norton is a three-layered solution that helps reduce your risk when being online.
+It is available to all Canadians, not just TELUS customers and includes:

-- Threat Protection: Helps protect your devices from viruses and avoid navigating to malicious websites.
-Its secure VPN allows you to shop, bank, and chat safely on a private connection with bank-grade encryption, even while on public Wi-Fi.
+- Prevention: It helps prevent threats from happening to you by monitoring global threats 24/7 and helps protect your devices against them, including viruses and malicious websites.
+Secure VPN also allows you to shop, bank, and chat safely on a private connection with bank-grade encryption, even while using unsecure public networks.

-- Restoration and Reimbursement**: If the worst happens, a dedicated restoration specialist will be assigned to restore your identity from start to finish.
-You would also have up to $1 million (depending on your plan) in reimbursement coverage for related expenses.
+- Recovery: It helps you recover from identity theft too!
+If the worst happens, a dedicated restoration specialist will be assigned to support you throughout the process until your identity is restored, helping to minimize the stress.
+You would also be covered for up to $1 million (depending on your plan) in related expenses, such as lawyers, experts, replacement ID cards, and lost wages*

 Protect Your Online Accounts with Strong Passwords

-I’ve subscribed to a password manager for over 6 years after listening to a podcast about how a public figure lost access to their Instagram account because it was hacked.
-Ever since then, I not only house all of my passwords (now with TELUS Online Security which includes password manager as a part of its all- in-one comprehensive solution), I also change my passwords frequently and check to see if any websites I have accounts with have been compromised.
+I’ve subscribed to a password manager for over 7 years after listening to a podcast about how a public figure lost access to their Instagram account because it was hacked.
+Ever since then, I not only store all of my passwords securely, I also change my passwords frequently and check to see if any websites I have accounts with have been compromised.
 It can be a pain to set up all of your accounts and passwords at the start (I have close to 400!), but once you do, you’ll be so glad you took the time to do it.

 Don’t Give Out Personal Information